Vehicular, electric vehicle and cycle parking guidance for new developments

 This guidance was originally the subject of consultation between October 2010 and January 2011.
 Comments received were incorporated where appropriate.
 This guidance is intended to be applied locally and via Local Development Frameworks.
 The car and cycle parking element of the Guidance remains as per the previous 2012 version.
 To keep pace with emerging technology, the guidance was updated to include further revised electric vehicle charging standards.
 The new electric vehicle requirements were presented to the 'Surrey Air Alliance', a group made up of Environmental Health Officers from Surrey districts and boroughs.

 The previous 2012 Guidance sought the use of trickle charger points; these are no longer recommended and instead it is recommended that higher capacity charge points be used to align with increasing technology and larger capacity EV batteries.
-The guidance will be further updated as and when necessary to keep pace with evolving EV technologies.
+The guidance will be further updated as and when necessary to keep pace with evolving EV technologies and national guidance and legislation.
 Any significant changes to future EV infrastructure requirements will become the subject of further consultation.

 Application of this guidance

-This guidance is intended to be flexible and used as considered appropriate by the 12 LPAs across Surrey.
+This guidance is intended to be flexible and used as considered appropriate by the 12 Local Planning Authorities (LPAs) across Surrey.
 This is to ensure that parking requirements can be completely tailored by the LPA to suit the unique circumstances of any given development proposal in accordance with its location.

 How to use this guidance